 In other cases, lights can be used in sensory stimulation exercises designed to increase attention span, decrease boredom or practice a variety of motor skills.
 Among the visual and light toy gifts Enabling Devices sells, consider some of these favorite options:

 - The Disco Ball projects a kaleidoscope of colors on the wall or ceiling.
 It has a variety of uses, depending on the needs of the child or adult using it.
 It can provide a calming effect because of the soft lights it produces, or, it can be used to help with increasing attention and color recognition.

 - The Fiber Optic Sensory Light is another great addition to any sensory space.
 The switch-activated sensory light alternates between five different colors that cycle through the color-changing crystals in the base and up through the fiber optic spray at the top.
 This relaxing light can create a calming effect in any room, but it’s also a great tool for improving visual attention and teaching cause and effect.

 - If you’re looking for a light toy or visual gift, consider the Jellyfish Lamp.
-When you turn on the lamp, two life-like plastic jellyfish float and sway to the motion of the water inside.
+When you turn it on, incredibly lifelike jellyfish float and sway to the motion of the water inside.
 Besides providing calming lights and something interesting to look at, this lamp is designed to increase visual attention and teach cause and effect.